afnan47/Gitssentials/README.md

 **All you need to know about Git if studying for an exam or for daily use**

-The notes follow Cornell Notes System.
-[Learn more about it](https://lsc.cornell.edu/how-to-study/taking-notes/cornell-note-taking-system/).
+**The notes follow Cornell Notes System.
+[Learn more about it](https://lsc.cornell.edu/how-to-study/taking-notes/cornell-note-taking-system/).**

-``You can use this [link](https://jeweled-linen-6d3.notion.site/ProGit-ab64a078cc4f4a0b8ff3928fafc21c13) for a better experience``
+**You can use this [link](https://jeweled-linen-6d3.notion.site/ProGit-ab64a078cc4f4a0b8ff3928fafc21c13) for a better experience**

-# ProGit
+# Chapters

 [1.
 Getting Started](1%20Getting%20Started%20fbe17afadb64427e8bb2eb5e0d6fc646.md)